pantheon-systems/documentation/source/content/quicksilver.md

 ### Generate Development Content

-Use the [Pantheon Generate Development Content repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/generate_dev_content) to learn how to integrate Drush devel generate commands into your Quicksilver operations.
+Use the [Pantheon Generate Development Content repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/generate_dev_content) to integrate Drush devel generate commands into your Quicksilver operations.
 This allows you to generate development content on each database clone operation.

 ### New Relic Custom Apdex T Values Multidev Environments